Port of Jacksonville's Total Annual Economic Impact

 The cruise industry in Jacksonville has created an estimated 460 new jobs and more than $67 million in new annual economic impact for Northeast Florida, according to a 2009 study completed by Martin Associates (see research methodology below).
 These projections are based on the current cruise service commitment to JAXPORT.
 About 85 percent of this impact is being realized in Duval County, while Nassau, St. Johns and Clay counties also benefit, according to the study.

 More than 60 percent of the economic impact from cruise ships comes from passengers, many of whom stay in Jacksonville before or after their cruise.
 They spend money as tourists at hotels, restaurants, rental car agencies, taxi and car shuttle services, gasoline stations, shopping centers, golf courses and similar attractions.
 Additionally, each ship has more than 900 crewmembers, many of whom spend money while in port making purchases at area stores, eating at local restaurants, renting cars, taking taxis, and using area services.

 This data was compiled as part of a study conducted by Martin Associates, a widely-recognized expert in the evaluation of economic impacts created by maritime activity.
-The project lead, Dr. John Martin, has managed more than 300 port planning, market and economic impact studies for ports around the world.
+The project lead, Dr. John Martin, has managed hundreds of port planning, market and economic impact studies for ports around the world.